Teens need money too

 Most families and students require some form of student loan for college.
 But that doesn’t mean you need to max out and incur life-altering debt either.
 When you apply for financial aid, you will be offered several types of student loans, including a Federal Perkins Loan (no interest charged while in school), Direct Subsidized Loans (for those with proven financial need), Direct Unsubsidized Loans (interest accrues while in school), and Direct PLUS Loans (parents co-sign and are liable to pay the loan back).

 So, what about co-signing for a student loan?
 Yes, that can help your student afford college, but you will be liable to pay back the loan if they are unable to make the payments.

 There are a lot of federal and state programs that offer scholarships.
 The U.S. government has put together a site that can help you find thousands of them.
 Click here and start your search.

-While looking for scholarships, don’t forget to apply for the InRoads Video Scholarship.
+While looking for scholarships, don’t forget to apply for the InRoads Digital Scholarship.

 - *The Oregon College Savings Plan Disclosure Booklet is available by calling 1-866-772-8464.
 Consider the investment objectives, risks, charges and expenses before investing.
 Investments in the plan are neither insured nor guaranteed and there is the risk of investment loss.
 Before investing in a 529 plan, you should consider whether the state you or your designated beneficiary reside in or have taxable income in has a 529 plan that offers favorable state income tax or other benefits that are only available if you invest in that state’s 529 plan.